2007 Labour Party deputy leadership election: Results

 The election took place using Alternative Vote in an electoral college, with a third of the votes allocated to MPs and MEPs, a third to individual members of the Labour Party, and a third to individual members of affiliated organisations, mainly trade unions.

-Harriet Harman won the contest, her victory heavily depending on support from individual party members with preference votes narrowing her opponent's lead and she only led in the final round.
+Harriet Harman won the contest, her victory heavily depending on support from individual party members with preference votes narrowing her opponents' lead and she led in the final round only.
 The final total percentage votes for the two main candidates after redistribution were almost identical to those of the final round of the 1981 contest.

 Suggested candidates not standing

 Jeremy Corbyn announced in December 2006 he was considering running for the Deputy Leadership.
 However, there was no subsequent statement from him on it and he nominated Hilary Benn for the Deputy Leadership.
-No other eligible person — i.e. Labour MP — announced they were considering standing for the position except for the six nominated candidates and Jeremy Corbyn.
+No other eligible person – i.e. Labour MP – announced they were considering standing for the position except for the six nominated candidates and Jeremy Corbyn.
 Corbyn would go on to be elected Leader of the Labour Party in the 2015 leadership election, appointing Benn his Shadow Foreign Secretary.

 There was some speculation about Ed Balls, Patricia Hewitt, David Miliband and Jack Straw standing for the position, but no sign that they had ever said they were inclined to run and all had ruled themselves out before nominations opened.

 Timeline of events

 Candidate spending

-The amount of donations made to each candidate for their campaigns were:
+The number of donations made to each candidate for their campaigns were: